Ways to cook tomatoes, try: fry, sauté, roast, broil-grill, stew, and steam, also make tomato gratin, stuffed tomatoes, and tomato soup.

 - Place in a skillet with 4 tablespoons of butter.

-- Cover and cook slowing until the tomatoes break down.
+- Cover and cook slowly until the tomatoes break down.

 - Add salt to taste and a teaspoon of sugar.